-If you’re looking for things to do with your kids, Houston has many fun options.
-The Houston Zoo, Hermann Park Railroad, Houston Children’s Museum, and other outdoor activities are sure to keep everyone entertained.
-In addition to these attractions, Houston is home to several museums, including the Houston Museum of Natural Science and the Houston Museum of Fine Arts.
+If you’re looking for fun things to do with your kids, Houston has plenty of enjoyable options.
+Places like the Houston Zoo, Hermann Park Railroad, Houston Children’s Museum, and a variety of outdoor activities are sure to please the whole family.
+Additionally, the city is home to several museums, including the Houston Museum of Natural Science and the Houston Museum of Fine Arts, making it a great destination for families.

 Hermann Park Railroad